-While my preferred instrument for assessment is the Stanford Binet Fifth Edition, I am able to use the WISC-V now the Australian norms are available, if parents or schools require it.
-Please email me at firstname.lastname@example.org if you have any queries regarding an assessment using the WISC-V.
+While my preferred instrument for assessment is the Stanford Binet Fifth Edition, I am able to use the WISC-V with the Australian norms if parents or schools require it.
+Please email me at email@example.com if you have any queries regarding an assessment using the WISC-V.

 See our Resources page for our position paper on levels of ability/giftedness.

 Check out our recently updated Books for Kids page, which now includes some recommended reading lists organised by theme.